Quantcast

 How to Calculate a Chance of Rain

-Now maybe you’re a gardener and really want it to rain.
+Now, maybe you’re a gardener and really want it to rain (consider catching the rain by using rain barrels in your garden!).
 Or, perhaps you have a stargazing session or outdoor event planned and desperately want it NOT to rain.

 What do you think?
 With a 40% chance tomorrow, tomorrow night, and then again the next day, what’s the likelihood we’ll get rain any time during that entire time span?

 Here’s how you calculate it.
-Stick with me a few minutes, this is fun, as long as you don’t totally hate math.
+Stick with me for a few minutes.
+This is fun, as long as you don’t totally hate math.

-2. So you grab your calculator and punch in 0.6 x 0.6 x 0.6 and this equals 0.216.
+2. So, you grab your calculator and punch in 0.6 x 0.6 x 0.6, which equals 0.216.
 Bingo: those are the odds that it will not rain during the entire three periods in question.
-Its 21.6%.
+It is 21.6%.

 Let’s do another for practice.
 Say the Weather Service predicts only a 30% chance of rain or snow today, and again tonight and again tomorrow.

-3. Thus, a 66% chance that it will rain or snow during the period.
+3. Thus, there is a 66% chance that it will rain or snow during the period.

 If this sounds illogical and you’re unconvinced, consider that 30% is roughly a one-in-three chance.
 Pretend you had three marbles in a bag, one red and two green.
 You blindly reach in and pull out a marble.
 What are the odds you’ll get the red one?
 It’s one in three, right?

-But now pretend you get three chances.
+But now, pretend you get three chances.
 If you first pull out a green one, you throw it back and get another try, and then a third try.
 Doesn’t logic tell you that with three chances, you’re likely to succeed?
-Similarly, with three chances for rain, even if it’s just a one-in-three probability each time, you’re likely to get wet when the three periods in question have elapsed.
+Similarly, with three chances for rain, even if it’s just a one-in-three probability each time, you’ll likely get wet when the three periods in question have elapsed.

 Just thought we’d get this out of the way.